Experimental observation of exact quantum critical states

 {\bf Author contributions}

 W.H. designed and tested the device.
 Libo Z. and Yuxuan Z. fabricated the device under the supervision of S.L.
-Z.T. collected and analyzed the data.
-X.-C.Z. provided theoretical and numerical studies under the supervision of X.-J.L.
+Z.T. collected the data, and analyzed the data with help of X.-C.Z..
+X.-C.Z. and B.-C.Y. provided theoretical and numerical studies under the supervision of X.-J.L..
 Jiawei Z. built the microwave electronics.
-Youpeng Z., X.-J.L. and D.Y. supervised the project.
+X.-J.L. conceived the project.
+Youpeng Z., X.-J.L., and D.Y. supervised the project.
 All authors contributed to the discussion and preparation of the manuscript.

 { }

 {\bf Competing interests}

 The authors declare no competing interests.